Natural Gas Laws and Incentives in Arkansas

 Natural Gas Metering

-Individuals who use natural gas for residential or other tax-free purposes may not use natural gas in motor vehicles unless the natural gas is obtained through a separate meter the alternative fuels supplier installed for such purposes.
+Individuals who use natural gas for residential or other tax-free purposes may not use natural gas in motor vehicles unless the natural gas is obtained through a separate meter which the alternative fuels supplier installed for such purposes.
 (Reference Arkansas Code 26-62-203)

 More Laws and Incentives